 With edge computing, businesses can establish different operating entities with different default zones.
 They can then keep as much data as possible exclusively in these zones.
 This can significantly reduce their costs.

-Possibly one of the main reasons why people struggle to answer the question “What is edge computing” is that it can be hard to define it separately from cloud computing.
+Possibly one of the main reasons why people struggle to understand edge computing is that it can be hard to define it separately from cloud computing.
 The easiest way to understand the difference is to view the edge as the why and the cloud as the how.

 Edge-based resources do, however, generally need to have some kind of link to a bigger network.
 They need it for much the same reasons as branch offices need a connection to the broader company.
 That connection is generally provided by cloud infrastructure.
 This may mean a single cloud or it may mean different clouds used for different purposes.

-Fog computing is essentially a variation of edge computing.
-It is used in situations where it is not, currently, possible to adopt a full, edge-computing approach.
+Fog computing is essentially a variation of the edge.
+It is used in situations where it is not, currently, possible to adopt a full, edge approach.
 For example, it is often used in smart buildings.
 These have multiple sensors generating significant quantities of data.